PritRaj1/Genetic-vs-Tempering-Optimisation-Comparison/README.md

 This project was completed as part of an undergraduate coursework submission at the University of Cambridge.
 The project was very open-ended and fast-paced, and it ignited a keen interest in the subject matter, (hence the chunky report).
 In particular, the study was independently led, with investigations generally being directed towards theoretical concepts that I found compelling.

 Give the report a read if you're interested.
+There may be some typos/mistakes due to imposed time limits, but hopefully it demonstrates my proficieny in proposing research directions with little guidance or support.

 ## Introduction
 This project delves into the comparison between the performance of Parallel Tempering (PT) and Continuous Genetic Algorithms (CGA) when applied to Keane's Bump Function (KBF).
 The KBF, a multimodal function rich in local minima, is visually presented in two dimensions below: